 Robert McCaskill has been teaching and coaching in New York City since 1993.
 His clients include: Bernadette Peters, Montel Williams, Michelle Rodriguez and hundreds of other talented actors.
-His students are currently performing on Broadway, on tour, on television and in feature films.
-He is the writer of the feature film, “Mona“, which won the Best Picture award at the Malibu Film Festival.
-He is the writer/director of the feature film “Heterosexuals”, starring Natasha Lyonne, Ashley Williams and Tovah Feldshuh.
-All the actors playing major roles in “Mona” were current or former students.
-And nine of the roles in “Heterosexuals” were played by current or former students.
+His students perform regularly on Broadway, on tour, on television and in feature films.
+He is the writer of the feature film, Mona, which won the Best Picture award at the Malibu Film Festival and was shown multiple times on Channel 13 in New York.
+He is the writer/director of the feature film Heterosexuals, starring Natasha Lyonne.
+He directed the feature film, Detours starring Paul Sorvino.
+And he is co-writer and director of the upcoming feature, Hungry, starring Kim Coles.
+Many of the actors in these movies are current or former students.

 He directed the world premiere “The Bohemians” by Bryan Delaney at Carnegie Hall.